 7. Products or Services

 It’s time for you to go into detail about the products or services you currently sell as well as those you plan on selling.
-You should explain what your products or services do, how much they usually cost, and the kind of people who usually purchase them.
+You should explain what your products or services do, how much they usually cost, and the kind of people who regularly purchase them.
 In the ideal event that you receive an increase in orders, you should explain how you plan on filling them.

 8. Marketing and Sales Plan